skybet/skybet.github.io/_posts/2015-11-18-velocity-2015-summary.md

 ^(?<dept>.+)Ops$
 ```

-Building this into the culture of our organisation reduces the likelyhood of surprises.
+Building this into the culture of our organisation reduces the likelihood of surprises.
 For instance, a marketing push on a big acquisition channel is probably going to apply a
 sudden large spike of usage to our web hosts - with marketing aligned with an operations
 mindset, this usage spike would be expected and prepared for by engineers.